 Cell and Molecular Biology (CMB)

-CMB 351 Genetics, Evolution and Society (3) The role of genetics in evolution, medicine, behavior, plant and animal breeding and technology; its impact on today's society.
+CMB 351 Genetics, Evolution and Society (3) The role of genetics in evolution, medicine, behavior, plant and animal breeding and technology; its impact on today’s society.
 Pre: one semester of biological science at college level or consent.
+Not a BIOL major elective.
 (Cross-listed as BIOL 340) DB

 CMB 411 Human Genetics (3) Principles of human genetics.
 Designed for pre-medical or pre-dental students or others who require a course with emphasis on human genetics.
 Pre: BIOL 172 and BIOL 172L, or consent.
 DB

 CMB 499 Genetical Problems (V) Directed reading and research in genetics.
 Repeatable unlimited times.
 Pre: 351 or 411.